opynsim/opynsim/README.md

 - **A Python-native interface** for building and manipulating musculoskeletal models.
 - **An integrated visualization API** that supports real-time 3D rendering.
 - **High-performance native bindings**, implemented with [nanobind](https://github.com/wjakob/nanobind).
 - **Almost zero runtime dependencies**.
-The entire C++ stack is built into a single native extension module that only depends on common system libraries and `numpy>=1.26.0`.
+Only depends on common system libraries and `numpy` ≥1.26.0.
 - **Stable Python ABI implementation**.
-Each release of OPynSim works on any Python version ≥ 3.12 on Windows, macOS, and Linux.
+Each release of OPynSim works with Python ≥3.12 on Windows, macOS, and Linux.
 - **Excellent compatibility with OpenSim**.
-It can import/export `.osim` files directly and can be used alongside the existing `opensim` Python API.
-OPynSim is already used in production releases of [OpenSim Creator](https://www.opensimcreator.com), which ships to thousands of OpenSim ~~testers~~ users.
+Can import/export `.osim` files and be used alongside the `opensim` Python API.

 ## 📖 Citing/Acknowledging